Iceland in June | Everything You Need to Know

 Can You See the Northern Lights in Iceland in June?

-What to see in Iceland in June?
-Although Iceland is a tiny country with around 370,000 residents, there are many wonderful national holidays and music and arts festivals throughout the year.
+While summer is an incredible time to experience Iceland’s weather and natural beauty, the culture is also more vibrant in the warm months.
+Although Iceland is a tiny country with just under 400,000 residents, the national pride is big.
+There are many wonderful national holidays and music and arts festivals throughout the year—especially in summer

 Fisherman's Day is a public holiday on the first Sunday of June.
 Iceland’s history, culture, and survival have long been intertwined with fishing and fishermen.
-It’s a weekend-long celebration, especially in the countryside.
+This Festival of the Sea is a weekend-long celebration.

 It was established in 1938 to celebrate all those brave Icelanders who risked their lives at sea, past and present, and as a remembrance of those who have tragically died.